stromerbike/meta-medusa-dist/README.md

 - set "Runint Utilities ---> svc" to N; Remark: To avoid conflicts with daemontools(-encore) / Not needed with systemd.
 - set "Shells ---> Choose which shell is aliased to 'sh' name" to none;
 - set "Shells ---> ash" to N; Remark: Not needed with bash.
+- set "Shells ---> cttyhack" to N; Remark: Not needed with systemd.
 - set "Shells ---> hush" to N; Remark: Not needed with bash.
 - set "System Logging Utilities ---> klogd to N"; Remark: Not needed with systemd-journald.
 - set "System Logging Utilities ---> logger to N"; Remark: Not needed with systemd-journald.